How to Write a Research Paper on One-child Policy

 How to write a thesis statement

 The whole research paper will solely depend on the thesis statement on how the flow should be, including supporting ideas such as an argument or other information to be presented and defined in the paper.
+The best place to write the thesis statement is the closing lines of the introduction.
+This is where it can connect the opening section with the main body of the essay.

 Example of an introduction